techtolentino/digital-card/about.md

 ### Former life

-Seems just like yesterday.
-I was a Site Supervisor for a local YMCA in San Diego, California, working directly in an elementary school.
-With the responsibility of running the school's before-and-after school program, I was fortunate to have had a significant impact on many young students within the surrounding learning community.
+Feels like it was just yesterday that I was a Site Supervisor for a local YMCA in San Diego, California, running a school's before-and-after school program.
 I worked with thousands of kids, collectively, and I loved being in the position of being able to inspire these students to value their education.

 One problem though.

-For my family, the position itself was not sustainable.
-Imagine being a father, a so-called _provider_ for your family, and bringing home a humbling $700 check, every couple of weeks.
+The job itself was not sustainable, especially with a growing family.
+Imagine being a father, a _supposed provider_, and bringing home a humbling $700 check, every two weeks.

-It used to hurt - carrying my son in my arms and looking into his eyes and thinking to myself:
+It used to hurt - knowing they deserved better than what I brought home.
+I remember cradling my son when he was just a baby, looking into his eyes and whispering:

-<p class="text--quote">"I have no idea how I'm going to do this, but I promise you, we're going to give you the best life you could possibly have."</p>
+_<span class="accent--cool">“</span>I have no idea how I'm going to do this, but I promise that we're going to give you the best life you could possibly have.<span class="accent--cool">”</span>_

-The guilt and fear of not being a 'suitable father' led me back to school (while still working full-time).
-Somehow I was able to accelerate through another undergrad program and receive a Bachelor's of Science in Information Technology in a couple of years.
-But even then, I didn't know where I would find a decent enough job, espcially since San Diego isn't known for being too much of a tech city.
+The guilt and fear of not being a 'great father' led me back to school (while still working full-time).
+Somehow I was able to accelerate through another undergrad program and received a BS in Information Technology within two years.
+Even then, I didn't know where I would find a decent enough job, espcially since San Diego isn't known for being too much of a tech city.

 By the time our second son was born, I was sure of a few things.
 I knew I wanted a role in the tech industry, which would mean learning a totally new skillset.
 After long consideration, we had to admit that San Diego didn't have much to offer us.